dataloop-ai/AutoML/README.md

 ## Adding your own model to ZazuML model Zoo
-We encourage you to add your own model to ZazuML model zoo and become an official contributor to the project.
-The structure of your model directory should be as follows:
+We encourage you to add your own model to the *ZazuML model zoo* and become an official contributor to the project.
+###Example of the directory structure of your model
 ```
 ├── retinanet
 │   ├── __init__.py